 The Fair Trade movement has grown rapidly over the past couple of decades.
 Now Fair Trade does not always solve everything.
 Many different Fair Trade certification programs have sprung up and some of these have come under attack for not making as much of a difference as they claim.
-Fair Trade coffee in particular, the most well-known Fair Trade product, has come under scrutiny (For more information, check out our LINKS page.)
+Fair Trade coffee in particular, the most well-known Fair Trade product, has come under scrutiny (For more information, check out our RESEARCH page.)
 That being said, Fair Trade certified coffee is most often better than the alternatives.
 Many of the organizations listed on this website are certified through the Fair Trade Federation, whose excellent values can be read here.